Stax Records: Early successes

 The label's biggest early star, soul singer Otis Redding, also arrived in 1962.
 Redding, however, technically was not on Stax, but on its sister label Volt.
 In that era, many radio stations, anxious to avoid even the hint of payola, often refused to play more than one or two new songs from any single record label at one time, so as to not appear to be offering favoritism to any particular label.
 To circumvent this, Stax, like many other record companies, created a number of subsidiary labels.
 Volt, founded in late 1961, was the label home to Otis Redding, the Bar-Kays, and a handful of other artists.
 Volt releases were initially issued by Atlantic through its subsidiary Atco Records.
-Other Stax subsidiaries over the years included Enterprise (named after the USS Enterprise from Star Trek, of which Al Bell was a fan), Chalice (a gospel label), Hip, and Safice.
+Other Stax subsidiaries over the years included Enterprise (named after the USS Enterprise from Star Trek, of which Al Bell was a fan), Chalice (a gospel label), Hip, Safice, Magic Touch, and Arch.

 Redding's first single, "These Arms of Mine", issued in October 1962, hit both the R&B and the pop charts.
 Though the label had enjoyed some early hits with the Mar-Keys and Booker T. & the M.G.'s, Redding became the first Stax/Volt artist to consistently hit the charts with each release—in fact, each of Redding's 17 singles issued during his lifetime charted.
 (Carla Thomas also charted with some consistency, but her pre-1965 releases were on Atlantic, not Stax or Volt.)

 Between January 1962 and December 1964, Stax and Volt released several chart hits each by Otis Redding, Rufus Thomas, and Booker T. and the M.G.'s.
-However, despite dozens of other releases, only three other Stax/Volt singles charted during this time, and all just barely: William Bell's "You Don't Miss Your Water" hit #95 in early 1962; the Mar-Keys' "Pop-Eye Stroll" hit #94 in mid-1962 (although it was a big hit in Canada, hitting #1 on Toronto's CHUM Chart), and Barbara & the Browns' "Big Party" made it to #97 in mid-1964.
+However, despite dozens of other releases, only three other Stax/Volt singles charted during this time, and all just barely: William Bell's "You Don't Miss Your Water" hit No. 95 in early 1962; the Mar-Keys' "Pop-Eye Stroll" hit No. 94 in mid-1962 (although it was a big hit in Canada, hitting No. 1 on Toronto's CHUM Chart), and Barbara & the Browns' "Big Party" made it to No. 97 in mid-1964.

 Beginning in 1965, when the label formalized its distribution agreement with Atlantic, Stax/Volt artists made the charts much more frequently.